invesdwin/invesdwin-context-python/README.md

 - Py4J (python3): 29.24/ms python calls with 7345.74/s ticks processed
 - Py4J (pypy): 28.93/ms python calls with 7283.06/s ticks processed
 - Jython: 3351.88/s python calls with 859.63/s ticks processed

+### Solution
+For faster backtests it might be better to reduce the calls to python to as little as possible.
+Export data from platform, precalculate data in python using some machine learning frameworks, then use an exported file from python with the results during the strategy backtest.
+This utilizes the full speed of both python and java.
+The steps can all be automated from the java side using this python integration.
+During live trading or visual backtests the communication overhead for a tigher integration should be acceptable as long as no high frequency trading is performed.
+Also the overhead could become acceptable on backtests on higher granular (e.g. daily) bars since there are a lot less data points to be processed or the decision interval for communicating with python is less frequent.

 ## More Programming Languages